Marc Kinchen and the MK DUBs. The legendary House music producer - From Detroit, USA. Yes, Detroit!

 These mixes that were handed to the label came with an additional conventional mix that kept the original vocal part more intact with the track.

 This acted as a safe mix.
-Whilst the MK dub was a more abstract mix and this is what Mk actually wanted the track actually sounds like.
+The MK dub was a more abstract mix and this is what Mk actually wanted the track actually sound like.

 The biggest of them all was, of course, the ‘Dub of Doom’ mix known as - Push the Feeling On, by the Scottish house music group Nightcrawlers 1991